 DUE TO COVID-19 RESTRICTIONS, WE ARE UNABLE TO OFFER IN-PERSON O.P.E.N WORKSHOPS AT THIS TIME.

-If you would like assistance in completing your financial aid application in the meantime, you can make a virtual appointment with one of our financial aid staff.
+If you would like assistance in completing your financial aid application in the meantime, you can make an appointment with one of our financial aid staff.

 Request an appointment